reportportal/docs/src/md/src/LogDataInReportPortal/LoggingIntegration.md

 ### JVM-based loggers
 Logging is allowed only during test (step, test, suite, etc) execution.
 Consider the following scheme.
-Before start and end of the test, logging context is available (marked as green):
+Before the start and end of the test, logging context is available (marked in green):

 ![Image](Images/logging/logging_diagram.png)

 #### Log message format
 Loggers can be used the same way as it's described in some particular logger (logback, log4j) documentation.
-ReportPortal allows to attach binary data to the log entry.
+ReportPortal allows the attachment of binary data to the log entry.
 In this case consider the following message format:

 ```
 RP_MESSAGE#FILE#FILENAME#MESSAGE_TEST